Does Georgia law require...

 Funding for testing kits?

 The extent of the untested rape kit backlog in Georgia is unknown.
-In 2016, Georgia enacted a law requiring the Georgia Bureau of Investigation’s Division of Forensic Services to conduct an annual audit of untested rape kits across the state, with the first audit report to be published in December 2016.
-In August 2016, the state crime lab issued a preliminary report of at least 3,500 untested kits in police custody across the state.
+In 2016, Georgia enacted a law requiring the Georgia Bureau of Investigation (GBI) to conduct an annual audit of untested rape kits across the state, and required law enforcement agencies to submit all previously untested rape kits to the GBI for testing.
+In January 2017, the Atlanta Journal-Constitution reported that 10,314 kits were awaiting testing at the GBI.
 Georgia law does not require law enforcement agencies to track rape kits.

 In 2014, The Accountability Project issued a public records request to bring the number of untested kits in Atlanta to light.
 To date, we have not received a complete response to this request.
 In 2015, a CBS 46 investigation uncovered more than 2,000 untested rape kits at Grady Hospital in the Atlanta metro area.